 Snoopers Paradise

-The epitome of Brighton thrifting, Snoopers Paradise is an emporium filled with mayhem, mischievous and miscellaneous.
-You can honestly spend a whole day in here and you won’t have spotted all of the weird and wonderful things lining every inch of the walls, shelves and floor.
+The epitome of Brighton thrifting, Snoopers Paradise is an emporium filled with mayhem, mischief, and miscellaneous items.
+You can honestly spend a whole day in here, and you won’t have spotted all of the weird and wonderful things lining every inch of the walls, shelves and floor.

-It’s worth mentioning here that it’s located in the heart of The Lanes that Brighton is so renowned for.
+It’s worth mentioning here that it’s located in the heart of The Lanes, which Brighton is so renowned for.
 Spend the afternoon wandering up and down the mazes, perusing the shops, stopping for coffee and pondering life.

 7-8 Kensington Gardens, Brighton, BN1 4AL